 Shredding and draining zucchini is easy, but takes a few steps.
 First, wash, dry and cut off the ends of two medium zucchini.
 If the zucchini is large, cut it in half lengthwise and remove any seeds.
 You do not need to peel zucchini for zucchini bread.
 You can use a box grater or food processor to shred the zucchini.

 Using a box grater, place grater on firm surface such a cutting board.
 Hold the box grater firmly in one hand and the zucchini firmly in the other hand.
 Start to run the zucchini up and down the large hole side of the grater.
 Continue until zucchini reaches a stub.
-I love this box grater because it has an attachment to catch the zucchini!

 Using a food processor, swap out the blade attachment for the shredding disc.
 Attach the top of the food processor and insert the zucchini in the food chute.
 Turn on the food processor and use the food pusher to press the zucchini into the bowl of the food processor.
 The shredding disc will shred the zucchini in seconds!
-I love the KitchenAid food processor with all the attachments.
-It can be used for everything!

-How to drain zucchini for zucchini bread
+How to drain shredded zucchini

 After you have shredded the zucchini, drape a cheesecloth or kitchen towel over a medium bowl.
 Place the shredded zucchini in the towel and wrap it up tightly.
 Squeeze the zucchini in the cloth over the bowl.
 The cloth will start to absorb the moisture, then trickle out into the bowl beneath it.
 Get as much moisture out of the zucchini as you can.
 You can even do this twice with a second kitchen cloth.
 Discard the moisture drippings and set zucchini aside to use in the recipe.